 Cloudy skies?
-The barometer's falling and there's rain in the air?
+There's rain in the air?
 No need to despair, because in Berlin there is no bad weather, just unfortunate places to be caught without an umbrella.
 We present the most beautiful places for a rainy day in the capital - from Unusual Museums in Berlin to the Underground.

-If you're looking for rain or a spell of high pressure, then you might be in luck at Große Hamburger Straße 17, home to Museum Magicum, covering pretty much everything between abracadabra and magic potions.
-A whole other sort of secret is revealed at the Deutsches Spionagemuseum, which features wonderfully curious exhibits from the history of espionage.
-Multi-media presentations reveal the details behind undercover operations, spy stories, and the latest whistle blower and NSA revelations.
+If you're looking for a spell of against rain, then you might be in luck at Große Hamburger Straße 17, home to Museum Magicum, This unusal Museum is covering pretty much everything between abracadabra and magic potions.

 Tip 2: Get to the bottom of things when the weather is bad: Visit Berliner Unterwelten

 When it's too wet up above, then just head down under at Berliner Unterwelten.
 This museum is located in a historic air raid shelter from the Second World War near the Gesundbrunnen station.
-The museum also offers other underground tours: e.g. from the flak tower to the mountain of debris and through dark worlds.
+Here you can also book other underground tours: e.g. from the flak tower to the mountain of debris and through dark worlds.
 Just have a look at the website to see which tours are currently available.

 Tip 3: Climb every mountain (but stay out of the rain): Magic Mountain

 Rain storms can be dangerous for those hiking in the mountains, but there's no reason to worry about that here in flat Berlin: Magic Mountain in Wedding is worth a visit in any weather, provided you're not afraid of heights.
-This mountain is all about climbing with parcourses with different levels of difficulty for climbing, while newbies can practise scrambling and then take a break at the café afterwards.
+This mountain is all about climbing with parcourses with different levels of difficulty for climbing, while newbies can practise scrambling and than you could go to the café and relax.